Courses

 • Credits: 4

-• Course Director: Dr. Colin Campbell, Dr. Carly Baehr
+• Course Directors: Dr. Colin Campbell, Dr. Carly Baehr

 • Prerequisites: student in MPaT (MS track) or Course Director consent